yogesh-bhandare/sellaiart/README.md

-# SellAiArt Enabling AI Artists to Create and Profit
+# SellAiArt: Enabling AI Artists to Create and Profit

 ### Overview

 SellAiArt is a web platform designed to empower AI artists by providing tools to generate, showcase, and sell their AI-generated artwork.
 It bridges the gap between artistic creativity and commerce, offering a seamless experience for artists to monetize their work.
+This repository represents the core platform, with image generation capabilities extended via the [SellAiArt Microservice](https://github.com/yogesh-bhandare/sellaiart-microservice).

 ### Motivation